subygan/subygan.github.io/blog/content/tech/bugs/frontend.md

 As a primordial example of premature optimization, I also spent 6 hours setting up a functional Github-Actions pipeline.
 So that, I'll have the installation file magically land on my lap when I merge to main.
 Oh! how wrong I was.
 Every single platform has its own build pipeline and requirement and asset management styles.
 Why with 35 years of personal computer history isn't there a single asset management solution is beyond me.

 In the end we realized, the easiest way to distribute an application was through the web and spent another 10 hours writing a web version as well.
-I guess PG [was right](https://paulgraham.com/road.html) in focusing only on the web, It just took me 23 years extra.
+I guess PG [was right](https://paulgraham.com/road.html) in focusing only on the web, It just took me 23 extra years .

-Part of the Mistakes were because, I was a noob to the platform and part of it was because how tangled Frontend development is.
+Part of the Mistakes were because, I was a noob to the platforms and part of it was because how tangled Frontend development is.
 I've developed a massive respect to people work on these application which work consistency across so many platforms.

 And, I kinda don't blame companies for shipping every app with a chrome browser anymore.